-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of City of Madison's Tax Incremental District No. 38 and the net project costs to be recovered through tax increments as of December 31, 2019 and the sources, uses, and status of funds from the date of creation through December 31, 2019, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of City of Madison's Tax Incremental District No. 38 and the net project costs recovered through tax increments as of August 31, 2021 and the sources, uses, and status of funds from the date of creation through August 31, 2021, in accordance with accounting principles generally accepted in the United States of America.